-- The MMR vaccine is our best protection against measles as well as from mumps and rubella, two other potentially unpleasant illnesses. - Parents/carers can book an appointment and catch up on the MMR vaccine at any age. - Parents and guardians can check their child's red book to see if they are up to date with their MMR vaccinations. - series of videos on the NHS YouTube account explaining child vaccinations and including two specific videos about MMR https://youtu.be/KZ5m7RbhfCg?si=9zkro-aKdey4 XMY https://youtu.be/6cy2vlSa5DI?si=j2tF-5Q3fAFOWnXR
+- The MMR vaccine is our best protection against measles as well as from mumps and rubella, two other . potentially unpleasant illnesses. - Parents/carers can book an appointment and catch up on the MMR vaccine at any age. . - Parents and guardians can check their child's red book to see if they are up to date with their MMR . vaccinations.